Xuu6770/Meteora/README.md

 # Meteora
-With Exoplayer and Jetpack Compose.
+Android local audio player with Exoplayer and Jetpack Compose.